Laboratory superalloy analysis

 ✔️ Metallography

-An international recognition that confirms our commitment to quality and reliability for the most demanding applications, particularly in the aerospace sector.
+An international recognition that confirms our commitment to quality and reliability for the most demanding applications, especially in aerospace.

 FAQ

-- Nickel-based (Ni): excellent at very high temperatures, widely used in the aerospace industry
+Nickel-based (Ni) : excellent at very high temperatures, widely used in aerospace

-Superalloys are designed to perform beyond the limits of traditional steels, particularly at high temperatures (> 700°C) or in aggressive chemical environments.
+Superalloys are designed to operate beyond the limits of traditional steels, especially in terms of temperature (> 700°C) or in aggressive chemical environments.

-Alloy steels, on the other hand, offer intermediate performance at a lower cost.
+Alloy steels, on the other hand, offer intermediate performance but at a lower cost.

-Yes, but their complex composition requires specialised recycling.
-The recovery of strategic metals (nickel, cobalt, tungsten, etc.) is possible, but often costly.
+Yes, but their complex composition requires specialized recycling.
+Recovering strategic metals (nickel, cobalt, tungsten, etc.) is possible, but often costly.

-Yes, and it's often essential.
+Yes, and it is often essential.
 Treatments such as:

-- Aging to harden the structure (γ′, γ″ precipitation in Ni-based).
+Aging to harden the structure (γ′, γ″ precipitation in Ni-based alloys)

-The cycles are very precise and must comply with strict standards.
+The cycles are highly precise and must comply with strict standards.